apache/mxnet/docs/static_site/src/pages/community/document.md

 ```

 Besides documenting function usages, we also highly recommend
-contributors to add comments about code logic's to improve readability.
+contributors to add comments about code logic to improve readability.

 Write Tutorials
 ---------------